Living in a rental property? Get cover for the things that matter most

-Renter’s insurance is comparable to home insurance in terms of what can be covered, and some policies include many of the same options.
-Because renter’s insurance only covers the contents of a home and not the building itself, there are different hazards to consider.
-For example, a hailstorm is more likely to damage the actual building rather than the furniture inside it, so it’s less important for a renter to get hail cover than it is for a homeowner or landlord.
+By the same token, a hailstorm is more likely to damage the actual building rather than the furniture inside it, so it’s less important for a renter to get hail cover than it is for a homeowner or landlord.

 |Cover||What it does|